libetl/soundtransform/README.md

 `packName`   - the name of the pack

 `context`    - the Android context (should be an instance of `android.content.Context`, but left as Object so the FluentClient
-               can be used in a non-android project.
+               can be used in a non-android project)

 `rClass`     - R.raw.getClass () (either from soundtransform or from your pack) should be passed in parameter